confluentinc/kafka-rest/README.md

   # No content in response
 ```

-#### Create a consumer for Avro data, starting at the beginning of the topic's log.
-Then consume some data from a topic, which is decoded, translated to JSON, and included in the response.
-The schema used for deserialization is fetched automatically from the schema registry.
-Finally, clean up.
+### Create a consumer for Avro data, starting at the beginning of the topic's log.

 ```
 $ curl -X POST -H "Content-Type: application/vnd.kafka.v1+json" \